Buffalo Sabres: Playoff drought

 On March 21, 2019, it was announced that the Sabres would play the Tampa Bay Lightning in the 2019 NHL Global Series at Ericsson Globe in Stockholm, Sweden.
 Ralph Krueger was named the Sabres head coach in May 2019.

+In the 2019–20 season, the Lightning defeated the Sabres 5–3 in the Global Series on November 9, 2019.
+The team traded a draft pick for Jimmy Vesey and during the season traded Scandella for a draft pick.
+Even with 24 teams making the expanded playoffs due to the COVID-19 pandemic, the Sabres finished with a 30–31–8 record and missed the postseason for the ninth consecutive season.

-On June 16, 2020, Botterill was fired as general manager of the Sabres and replaced by Kevyn Adams.
+On June 16, 2020, despite Kim Pegula's vote of confidence three weeks prior, Botterill was fired and replaced by Kevyn Adams.

 On March 17, 2021, in the midst on a twelve-game losing streak, head coach Ralph Krueger was fired.
 Don Granato was named interim head coach.
 After continuing to lose games, on March 29, 2021, the Sabres tied the Pittsburgh Penguins' all-time NHL losing streak of 18 games from the 2003–04 season after blowing a 3–0 lead in the third period against the Philadelphia Flyers and subsequently losing in overtime; it is the longest losing streak since the shootout was introduced.
-Granato was named the permanent head coach at the end of the season.
+Granato was named the full-time head coach at the end of the season.

-In the 2021–22 season, The Sabres would once again missed the playoffs for the 11th consecutive year, an NHL record.